-If (1) and (2) apply, you can generally designate any distribution (including periodic payments and required minimum distributions) from an eligible retirement plan as a qualified disaster recovery assistance distribution, regardless of whether the distribution was made on account of the severe storms, tornadoes, or flooding in the Midwestern disaster areas.
-Qualified disaster recovery assistance distributions are permitted without regard to your need or the actual amount of your economic loss.
+If (1) and (2) applied, you could have generally designated any distribution in 2008 or 2009 (including periodic payments and required minimum distributions) from an eligible retirement plan as a qualified disaster recovery assistance distribution, regardless of whether the distribution was made on account of the severe storms, tornadoes, or flooding in the Midwestern disaster areas.
+Qualified disaster recovery assistance distributions were permitted without regard to your need or the actual amount of your economic loss.

-A reduction or offset in 2009 of your account balance in an eligible retirement plan in order to repay a loan can also be designated as a qualified disaster recovery assistance distribution.
-See Distribution of plan loan offsets below.
+A reduction or offset on or after the applicable disaster date in 2008 or 2009 of your account balance in an eligible retirement plan in order to repay a loan also could have been designated as a qualified disaster recovery assistance distribution.
+See Distribution of plan loan offsets later.

 Limit.
-The total of your qualified disaster recovery assistance distributions for 2008 and 2009 from all plans is limited to \$100,000.
-If you have distributions in excess of \$100,000 from more than one type of plan, such as a 401(k) plan and an IRA, you can allocate the \$100,000 limit among the plans any way you choose.
+The total of your qualified disaster recovery assistance distributions for 2008 and 2009 from all plans was limited to \$100,000.
+If you had distributions in excess of \$100,000 from more than one type of plan, such as a 401(k) plan and an IRA, you could have allocated the \$100,000 limit among the plans any way you chose.